 The client is not so clear on the requirements

 The client doesn’t give all the requirements at a time

-In an Agile Scrum Methodology, all the members in a Scrum Team gathers and finalize the Product Backlog Items (User Stories) for a particular Sprint and commits time line to release the product.
-Based on the Daily Scrum meetings, Scrum Development Team develops and tests the product and presents to the Product Owner on Sprint Review Meeting.
+In an Agile Scrum Methodology, all the members in a Scrum Team gathers and finalize the Product Backlog Items (User Stories) for a particular Sprint and commit the timeline to release the product.
+Based on the Daily Scrum meetings, Scrum Development Team develops and tests the product and presents it to the Product Owner at Sprint Review Meeting.
 If the Product Owner accepts all the developed User Stories then the Sprint is completed and the Scrum Team goes for the next Sprint in a same manner.